Choosing for Multiple Ages

 Particularly in these early years, this can be an excellent way to get started.
 You only have one kit to familiarize yourself with, and you'll simply pace your older child through the kit in one year while your younger student takes two years.

-Each Child Does Their Own Work
+Each Child Does His Own Work

 Advantages